Wiros9/book/docs/specs/tickets.rst

 A `ticket <Tickets>`_ is a question, issue or problem reported by a human who asks us for help.
 It is the smallest unit for organizing our work.

-This plugins also installs :doc:`comments`.
+This plugin also installs :doc:`comments`.
 Users can comment on a ticket.

 Tickets are grouped into sites_.
 Users must be **subscribed** to a *site* in order to report tickets on a site.
 All the subscribers of a site will get